egeorgie1/Assembly-Programming/README.md

 # Assembly-Programming

-A number encryption program, runnable on the DOSBox 0.74 emulator
+An ASCII text encryption program, runnable on the DOSBox 0.74 emulator